sammyne/mastering-ethereum/chapter07-smart-contracts-and-solidity/README.md

 ### Selecting a Solidity Compiler and Language Version

 - **Problem**: A contract written in a specific version of Solidity is given to different version of Solidity compilers
-- **Solution**: Solidity offers a `compiler directive` known as a `version pragma` that instructs the compiler that the program expects a specific compiler (and lan‐ guage) version
+- **Solution**: Solidity offers a `compiler directive` known as a `version pragma` that instructs the compiler that the program expects a specific compiler (and language) version
 - **Pragma directives are not compiled into EVM bytecode**

   - They are only used by the compiler to check compatibility